clarencedglee/notes/js fp/practical-uses.md

 // So what?
-// Imagine a different type to Integer: class Project {
+// Imagine a different type to Integer: class Page {
   name,        //string
   lastUpdated, //date
   contributors //[string]
 }

-// and you have several instances of the same project from differen
+// and you have a record of people editing the page on their own devices
 ```

 Monoid